pegi3s/dockerfiles/adops/0.7.1/README.md

-# Using the ADOPS image
+# Using the ADOPS image in Linux
+Please, note that the following instructions must be executed in Linux environments only.

 You should adapt and run the following command: `docker run --rm -ti -e USERID=$UID -e USER=$USER -e DISPLAY=$DISPLAY -v /var/db:/var/db:Z -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:/home/developer/.Xauthority -v "/your/data/dir:/data" pegi3s/adops-gui`

 If the above command fails, try running `xhost +` first.
 In this command, you should replace: